-- 5.7 The council recognises that Medway has the potential to significantly boost its economic performance.
-This will be supported by the Local Plan and the emerging Medway Regeneration Strategy. - 5.8 Medway's location within the Thames Gateway offers excellent opportunities to capitalise on regeneration and other investment, and to stimulate business growth, benefitting from connectivity to the wider economy through the motorway and rail networks.
+- 5.8 Medway's location within the Thames Gateway offers excellent opportunities to capitalise on regeneration and other investment, and to stimulate business growth, benefitting from connectivity to the wider economy through the motorway and rail networks.
 It is well placed to accommodate businesses seeking to relocate from London.
 The area's strengths include its established distribution routes; defined logistics and manufacturing locations; and proximity to the large markets in London and the South East.
 Work on the new London Plan identifies potential for relocation of employment activities outside of London, aligned to new investment.
 The breadth of Medway's employment land portfolio provides options for diverse companies.
-The large strategic employment sites on the Hoo Peninsula offer particular potential for businesses that could make use of the access to rail and water based freight transport. - 5.9 There has been a major expansion of higher and further education in Medway.
+The large strategic employment sites on the Hoo Peninsula offer particular potential for businesses that could make use of the access to rail and water based freight transport.
+Investment in recent years to improve connections to these strategic employment sites has resulted in significant business developments, such as the London Medway Commercial Park at Kingsnorth, offering serviced plots to accommodate 2 million sq ft of land for industry, distribution and warehousing. - 5.9 Since the 1990s, there has been a major expansion of higher and further education in Medway.
 A learning quarter has been established in Chatham Maritime, with the Universities at Medway, Mid Kent College and the University Technical College all located here.
 This unique offer presents great opportunities to raise skills levels and enable further economic development based on a knowledge economy, providing for higher value employment that could drive the success of the area.
-Encouraging Medway students to consider local universities could help increase student retention.
-The University of Greenwich is introducing a Level 4 Apprenticeship which will help to boost technical skills levels. - 5.10 The council supports opportunities to strengthen the local economy through encouraging development of businesses in successful growth sectors, and diversifying the employment base.
+Encouraging Medway students to consider local universities could help increase student retention, and links between schools, businesses and colleges have been put in place. - 5.10 The council supports opportunities to strengthen the local economy through encouraging development of businesses in successful growth sectors, and diversifying the employment base.
 Medway's promotion of culture and heritage provide opportunities for extending businesses in the creative, leisure and tourism sectors.
-Working with the strengths of the local economy, such as advanced manufacturing and technology are central to the economic strategy. - 5.11 The economic strategy is closely linked to Medway's regeneration plans, delivering investment in urban and waterfront sites, including the provision of new employment space.
+Working with the strengths of the local economy, such as advanced manufacturing and technology are central to the economic strategy.
+There is an increased focus on the healthcare sector to reflect growing and ageing populations.
+The government is promoting modular housebuilding and modern methods of construction to help boost the supply of housing the country needs.
+Medway and the surrounding areas are areas of high growth, and the Council supports opportunities for modular construction factories in employment sites like Kingsnorth.
+This would develop modern and sustainable construction techniques that could benefit Medway, as well as boosting the local economy. - 5.11 The economic strategy is closely linked to Medway's regeneration plans, delivering investment in urban and waterfront sites, including the provision of new employment space.
 New developments in the urban core can provide attractive and accessible locations that meet the needs of modern businesses.
-The council will seek to identify land in its own portfolio that can contribute to new employment sites.
-It is leading on the development of new employment units at Watermill Wharf in Strood.
+These are reflected in the aspirations for the 'opportunity areas' in central urban areas, that could boost the vibrancy and competitiveness of Medway's town centres, through new commercial uses complementing the retail, community and leisure offer.
+The development of new employment units at Watermill Wharf in Strood provides an example of how new sites can be brought forward for businesses.
 Work in attracting inward investment and bringing forward quality employment, and supporting local businesses, is complemented by a strategy to improve the skills levels of Medway's residents, helping to boost a competitive labour force.